karlbenedict/karlbenedict.github.io/CV/CV.md

 1. *Measuring Up: Assessing Accuracy of Reported Use and Impact of Digital Repositories*.
 Funding Agency: Institute of Museum and Library Services (IMLS).
 Performance Period 12/01/2014-11/30/2017.
 Award Amount: $31610 + $99747 cost share (The University Libraries portion of the total project budget of $500,000).
 Institutional PI, Kenning Arlitsch (MSU) PI.

 ### Completed

+1. *Native American Water Rights Document Preservation and Discovery Enhancement Project*.
+Funding Agency: Bureau of Reclamation (Award to the American Indian Law Center - Sub-award to the University of New Mexico, College of University Libraries and Learning Sciences).
+Performance Period 5/1/2016-4/30/2017.
+Award Amount: $43,692 (CUL&LS portion of a total project budget of $53,059).
+UNM PI.

 1. *CC\*IIE Networking Infrastructure: Network Expansion to Support Data Intensive Research and Computation at the University of New Mexico*.
 Funding Agency: National Science Foundation.
 Award Number: 1440779.
 Performance Period 9/1/2014-2/28/2017.
 Award Amount: $498,620.00.
 Co-I, Steven Perry (UNM) PI.